-Most likely, the visitor to Evia island will get there by land, crossing the narrow Evripus Channel that separates it from the mainland of Greece, and reaching Chalkida.
+Most likely, the visitor to Evia will get there by land, crossing the narrow Evripus Channel that separates it from the mainland of Greece and reaching Chalkida.

 Chalkida is the capital of the Evian regional unit and the island’s chief town.
-An important city-state in Ancient Greece, today it is a popular tourist spot, mostly for Greek people.
+An important city-state in Ancient Greece, today it is a popular tourist spot, mostly for Greeks.

 The most unique thing about Chalkida is the crazy tidal rips in the Evripus Channel.
 The water in the strait moves in a northerly direction for six hours at a time.

-Visitors stand and watch this extraordinary natural phenomenon, unlike anything quite like it in the world.
+Visitors stand and watch this extraordinary natural phenomenon quite unlike anything else in the world.

-There are other things to do than watch the channel waters doing itsdaily thing Things like visiting Arethousa, the new Archaeological Museum of Chalkida, which opened its doors in May.
+There are other things to do aside from watch the channel waters, including visiting Arethousa, the new Archaeological Museum of Chalkida, which opened its doors in May.

-If you are into partying, the nightlife in Chalkida is famous and if you find yourself there in August, when almost all Greek people are on vacation, you may feel as if you’re on Mykonos.
+If you are into partying, the nightlife in Chalkida is famous, and if you find yourself there in August, a time when almost all Greeks are on vacation, you may feel as if you’re on Mykonos.

-After Chalkida you can take a trip to Lichadonisia, the little cluster of islets that will make you think you’re in a secluded Caribbean paradise.
+After Chalkida, you can take a trip to Lichadonisia, the little cluster of islets that will have you thinking you’re in a secluded Caribbean paradise.

 The islets do not belong to Evia, but they are about 20 minutes away northeast of Evia.
 You can take one of the three boats from Kavos that make daily trips to Lichadonisia.

-They are comprised of seven isles and islets: Manolia (the largest), Strongyli, Mikri Strongyli, Steno, Vagia, Vorias and Limani.
+They are comprised of seven isles and islets, namely Manolia (the largest), Strongyli, Mikri Strongyli, Steno, Vagia, Vorias and Limani.

-Enjoy the thermal springs of Aidipsos, a place where luminaries like Winston Churchill, Eleftherios Venizelos and Aristotle Onassis enjoyed their healing powers.
+Enjoy the thermal springs of Aidipsos, a place where luminaries from Winston Churchill and Eleftherios Venizelos to Aristotle Onassis enjoyed their healing powers.

-The water from the springs travels over 2.5 km up from the depths of the Earth, with temperatures between 34 – 82˚C, (93 degrees to 180 degrees F).
+The water from the springs travels over 2.5 km up from the depths of the Earth with temperatures between 34 to 82˚ Celcius, (93 to 180 degrees Fahrenheit).

-There are two more Venetian fortresses worth visiting on Evia Island, both in the town of Karystos.
+There are two more Venetian fortresses worth visiting on Evia, both in the town of Karystos.

-The first is the 13th-century castle of Bourtzi within Karystos town, right on the seashore.
-Then there is the 11th century Castello Rosso, sitting imposingly against the Ochi mountain range nearby.
+The first is the 13th-century castle of Bourtzi within Karystos town right on the seashore.
+The 11th century Castello Rosso also sits imposingly against the Ochi mountain range nearby.

 Karystos is also a must-visit place on Evia island.
 A small coastal town on the southern shore of the island, it is where ferries from Athens’ coastal suburb of Rafina come and go all day long.

 Karystos is alive with activity 24/7.
-In the morning you’ll see locals and visitors alike shopping for groceries in their their swimsuits.
+In the morning you’ll witness locals and visitors alike shopping for groceries in their their swimsuits.

-At night, traditional tavernas, restaurants and waterfront bars and cafes brim with well-dressed throngs of people.
-On the weekends, mainlanders flock to Karystos and mingle with the locals, giving an authentic picture of Greeks enjoying the summertime.
+At night, traditional tavernas, restaurants, and waterfront bars and cafes brim with well-dressed throngs of people while, on weekends, mainlanders flock to Karystos and mingle with locals, providing for an authentic picture of the way Greeks enjoy the summertime.

 You must also spend some time in Eretria.
-This was of course an ancient city, but it was reestablished again, this time as a modern town, after the Greek War of independence.
+This was of course an ancient city, but it was reestablished once again as a modern town following the Greek War of Independence.

-Now a popular beachside resort, it still keeps its ties to the past.
+Now a popular beachside resort, Eretria maintains its ties to the past.
 Excavations of ancient Eretria began in the 1890s and have been conducted since 1964 by the Greek Archaeological Service.

-Today it is the home of the Evia Ephorate of Antiquities, and it boasts an archaeological museum – the most significant in Evia – and an ancient theater dating back to the 5th century BC that hosts Ancient Greek tragedies and modern plays.
+Today, it is the home of the Evia Ephorate of Antiquities and boasts an archaeological museum—the most significant in all of Evia—and an ancient theater dating back to the 5th century BC that hosts Ancient Greek tragedies and modern plays.

 The most important site excavated there is the Temple of Apollo Daphnephoros.
 Artifacts found at this ancient site are displayed at both the Louvre and National Archaeological Museum in Athens.

-However some pieces have remained in place at Eretria, notably the terracotta centaur from Lefkandi, dating back to the 10th century BC.
+However, numerous pieces have remained in place at Eretria, notably the terracotta centaur from Lefkandi dating back to the 10th century BC.

-The Dimosari Ravine is must for hikers.
+The Dimosari Ravine is a must-see for hikers.
 A beautiful gorge in the Ochi mountain range makes this one of the best trails in Greece.
 Start at the top of the gorge and pass by the impressive megalithic slate “dragon houses.”

 The trail is 10 km (six miles) long and is more than rewarding.
 You will walk through small traditional villages and places with gorgeous flora.

-As you go down the mountain, you will end up at Kallianou Beach where you can reward yourself by dipping in the cool waters of the Aegean, carrying with you all the beautiful images along the way.
+As you go descend mountain, you will end up at Kallianou Beach where you can reward yourself by dipping in the cool waters of the Aegean, carrying with you all the beautiful images along the way.

-If you are a history buff, Evia island has a very long one, going back to early antiquity.
+If you are a history buff, Evia island has a very long history dating back to early antiquity.
 Eretria was listed by Homer as one of the Greek city-states which sent ships to the Trojan War.

 In ancient times, Chalcis (Chalkida) and Eretria were settled by Ionian Greeks from Attica, both city-states being important trade posts.